CrazyBayes/UMARL/README.md

 # UMARL: Unifying  Exploration and Exploitation  for Cooperative Multi-agent Reinforcement Learning
 This official source code for UMARL is based on [MARL-Algorithms](https://github.com/starry-sky6688/MARL-Algorithms) and [PyMARL](https://github.com/oxwhirl/pymarl) framework.
-Our paper is submitted to "``NeurIPS2024``".
+Our paper is submitted to "``IEEE Transactions on Knowledge and Data Engineering``".

 # Prerequisites
 ## Install dependencies